ledgerwatch/eth_state/eth1x_def_part2.md

 1. State rent
 2. Stateless clients
 3. Advanced sync protocols and algorithms (Leaf sync, Beam sync, Firehose/Red Queen)
-4. Content Distribution Networks (CDN) to store blocks and/or state
+4. Content Distribution Networks (Cloudflare, Swarm, etc.) to store blocks and/or state
 5. Decoupling of two functions of gas
 6. Burning part of the transaction fees (EIP-1559)
 7. Flat data layout (like in Turbo-Geth)